-The Ruvati sink is 33 x 22 x 10 inches, and it’s made from premium-grade stainless steel with a stylish, brushed finish that’s easy to clean and hide scratches.
-The sink features SoundGuard undercoating and rubber padding to minimize any intrusive noise, but the main selling point of this top-mount kitchen sink are its workstation tracks, where you can rest the included accessories to use them right inside the bowl.
+The Ruvati sink is 33 x 22 x 10 inches, and it’s made from premium-grade stainless steel with a stylish brushed finish that’s easy to clean and hides scratches.
+The sink features SoundGuard undercoating and rubber padding to minimize any intrusive noise.
+But the main selling point of this top-mount kitchen sink is its workstation tracks, where you can rest the included accessories to use them right inside the bowl.

 Best Black: Kraus Forteza Granite Kitchen Sink

 To give your kitchen a modern appearance, consider the Kraus Forteza Granite Sink, which has a sleek black granite design that's perfect for elevating your kitchen's aesthetic.
-It measures 31.75 x 19.13 x 9.5 inches, and has undermount installation.
-The granite surface is non-porous, making it highly resistant to dirt and grime and easy to keep clean.
+It measures 31.75 x 19.13 x 9 inches and has undermount installation.
+The granite surface is nonporous, making it highly resistant to dirt and grime and easy to keep clean.
 Plus, granite is naturally sound-absorbing, minimizing noise while you use it.

 Best Porcelain: Houzer Porcela PCS-2500 WH Porcelain Kitchen Sink

 There are a number of reasons some people prefer porcelain sinks, including their sleek, classic appearance and heavy-duty construction.
 If you want the clean look of porcelain in your kitchen, check out the Houzer Porcela Kitchen Sink, which comes in eight finishes.